wintory/BattleShip-1/README.md

 You can't request new game if your last game not ending yet.
 If you want to request new game you must give up on your last match by request to `/game/giveup` to give up your last match.

-Remember to keep your player name, or other player can play your game or deactive your data.
+Do not share your player name to anyone, or other player can play your game or deactive your data.

 ## Documents